astrokin/Stormcloud/fastlane/README.md

 ```
 fastlane ios minor
 ```
+This does the following:

-Bumps the minor version, increments it, and pushes it to both the remote and spec repos
+-  Bumps the minor version, increments it, and pushes it to both the remote and spec repos.

 ----